 The best way to summarise this panel is through the questions developed in the correspondence leading up to the event.
-These were provocations about the relationship between art and technology, curating and technology and the evaluation and monetization of art through technological systems, that are inevitably embedded within the capitalist mode operandi of current environments that look at the development and use of technologies, and include, web based environments, which at a certain point, seemed to promise the democratization of communication and art.
+These were provocations about the relationship between art and technology; curating and technology; and the evaluation and monetisation of art through technological systems.
+They are inevitably embedded within the capitalist modus operandi of current environments, such as web-based environments, which at a certain point seemed to promise the democratisation of communication and art.
 The guests on this panel were artists, practitioners, academics and curators.

-Can we think about this image not only in the ridicule dystopian futuristic bizarre light that provokes, but as an actual metaphor of our relationship with technology?
+Can we think about this image not only in the dystopian futuristic bizarre light that it provokes, but as an actual metaphor of our relationship with technology?

 Is technology and its entertaining and social rewards the new 'opium for the masses'?

-Does the subversion of art's definition, taking advantage of evolving opportunities in current markets, especially in relation to certain technological hypes, also changes the relationship between the artist and her work?
+In taking advantage of evolving opportunities in current markets and especially in relation to certain technological hypes, does the subversion of art's definition also change the relationship between the artist and her work?

 How can we complicate that?

-How do we account for and do we account for authenticity at all? - if we inflate the value of certain acts, it could be a cynical response to art market's mechanism, on the one hand, but on the other hand, is there not an act of surrender in this cynical approach? what are we truly benefiting from such acts? and what is the price that we pay in such acts?
+How do we account for (and do we account for) authenticity?
+Inflating the value of certain acts could be a cynical response to art market's mechanism, on the one hand.
+But on the other hand, is there not an act of surrender in this cynical approach?
+What are we truly benefiting from such acts?
+And what is the price that we pay in such acts?

-What happens to the way larger audiences understand art, when mental and cultural classification of art's definition and operations are blurred in such ways?
+What happens to the way larger audiences understand art, when mental and cultural classification of art's definition and operations are so blurred?

-If we only create 'art' for the sake of participating in our circles, those that can digest these circular logics, then aren't we surrendering to the hierarchical logic upon which the market, art's history and the art world are constructed?
+If we only create 'art' for the sake of participating in our circles and those that can digest these circular logics, aren't we surrendering to the hierarchical logic upon which the market, art's history and the art world are constructed?

-with the development of different technologies, curatorial practice also responds to the opportunities that technology offers with hopes to loosen up the hierarchies of the market, the cultivation of new collectors, new forms of art and new ways of disseminating it, however many of these attempts tend to fail in the long run and those who succeed are successful only through traditional evaluation and gate keeping systems, either academia and the slow and problematic progress of art's history or through traditional channels.
+With the development of different technologies, curatorial practice also responds to the opportunities that technology offers and hopes to loosen up the hierarchies of the market, cultivate new collectors, promote new forms of art and new ways of disseminating it.
+However many of these efforts fail in the long run; those that succeed conform to traditional evaluation and gate keeping systems.

 What's our responsibility as curators in constructing the value of an artwork?
 How do we do that?